surgeventures/click-monorepo/README.md

 The current setup already solves many technical issues related to monorepo, CI and Docker.
 Still, a number of improvements and additions is possible, including:

+- scripting around development setup with deps and secrets
 - sample client/server JS application with `jest` and `eslint` checks
 - sample Ruby on Rails application with `rake test` and `rubocop` checks
 - sample Cordova application on top of JS application